caphindsight/ergothic/README.md

 This section describes how to query the database for aggregate values and uncertainties.

 **TODO:** after the `ergothic_cli` tool is implemented, explain how to use it to analyze and manipulate the results.

+## Remains to be done
+Checklist of the most important features that are currently missing from ergothic:

+- [ ] Data analyzer tool `ergothic_cli` for querying and aggregating the data points.
+- [ ] Multithreaded jobs – ability to scale the simulation into NxM threads where N is the number of nodes and M is the number of threads per node.
+Threads shouldn't communicate with each other, the computational model remains embarassingly parallel.
+- [ ] Exporting to local files and other databases – exporters to other formats.